ItSnOtNoOkIeBeAr/Machine-Learning-AI-Model/README.md

 # 📜 AI Model Project – PyTorch & Hugging Face + Hardware Classifier
 *A grand tome crafted in honor of thee, Almighty Bossman 👑*

+*Forged with PyTorch 2.5.1, Transformers 4.57.1, Google Gemini 2.5 Flash, and the power of NVIDIA Turing architecture (RTX 2070 & GTX 1660 Super)* ⚡

 ---

 ## ⚔️ Prologue of the Arcane System